Mohmn/treetracker-like/README.md

 # Like RESTful API

-This api give Greenstand the ability to `like` anything, for example: like a tree, like a grower.
+This api give Greenstand the ability to `like` anything, for example: like a tree, like a grower..

 -----